2026 Rate Changes: Water and Solid Waste & Recycling

 Eight New Well Sites

-The new wells will enable us to serve an additional 73,000 residents.
+The new wells will enable us to provide a backup water supply to 73,000 residents.

 A picture of a construction site